Catastrophic overfitting can be induced with discriminative non-robust features: Networks prefer injected features

+\textbf{PGD training:} We can conclude that the PGD-AT network achieves a robust solution using both $\mathcal{D}$ and $\mathcal{V}$ from~\cref{fig:per_dataset} (left).
+It uses $\mathcal{D}$ as it achieves better than trivial accuracy on $\mathcal{D}$ and $\Dpb$.
+But it also uses $\mathcal{V}$ as it achieves higher accuracy on $\Db$ than $\mathcal{D}$, and suffers from a drop in performance on $\Dpb$.
+This implies that this network effectively combines information from both the original and injected features for classification.

+\textbf{Standard training:} Standard training shows a different behaviour than PGD-AT (see \cref{fig:per_dataset}~(center)).
+In this case, the network achieves excellent clean accuracy on $\Db$, but trivial accuracy on $\mathcal{D}$, indicating that it ignores the information present in $\mathcal{D}$ and only uses non-robust features from $\mathcal{V}$ for classification.
+This is further supported by its near-zero accuracy on $\Dpb$.
+We conclude that the injected features are easy to learn \ie they are preferred by standard training.\looseness=-1

-\textbf{FGSM training}~The behaviour of the FGSM training in~\cref{fig:per_dataset}(right) highlights this preference even further.
-First, note that FGSM-AT undergoes CO around epoch 10 when the robust accuracy on \(\Db\) suddenly drops to zero despite a high clean accuracy on \(\Db\).
-Next, as seen in~\cref{fig:per_dataset}~(top right), FGSM-AT presents two distinct phases during training:~\begin{enumerate*}[label=(\roman*)] \item Prior to CO, when the robust accuracy on \(\Db\) is non-zero, the network leverages features from both $\D$ and $\mathcal{V}$, as observed for PGD.\item However, with the onset of CO, both the clean and robust accuracy on \(\mathcal{D}\) and \(\Dpb\) drops, exhibiting behavior similar to standard training.\end{enumerate*} This indicates that, post-CO, the network forgets the information from \(\mathcal{D}\) and solely relies on features in \(\mathcal{V}\).
-To understand this behavior, recall mechanism~M\ref{hyp:curvature}.
-It suggests that when CO occurs, FGSM attacks are rendered ineffective thus effectively eliminating the robustness constraints.
-At that moment, as shown in~\cref{fig:per_dataset}(right), around epoch \(10\), the network defaults back to using only the easy-to-learn features ($\vy\in\mathcal{V}$) and performance on the original $\D$ drops.
+\textbf{FGSM training:} The behaviour of FGSM-AT in~\cref{fig:per_dataset} (right) highlights further the preference for the injected features.
+FGSM-AT undergoes CO around epoch 8 and its robust accuracy on $\Db$ drops to zero despite its high clean accuracy on $\Db$.
+It presents two distinct phases:\looseness=-1 \begin{enumerate}[label=(\roman*)] \item Prior to CO the robust accuracy on $\Db$ is non-zero and the network exploits both $\D$ and $\mathcal{V}$, similar to PGD-AT.\looseness=-1 \item After CO both the clean and robust accuracy on $\mathcal{D}$ and $\Dpb$ drop, exhibiting behavior similar to standard training.
+This indicates that, after CO, the network forgets $\mathcal{D}$ and solely relies on the features in $\mathcal{V}$. \end{enumerate}

+\paragraph{Why does FGSM change the learned features after CO?} From the behaviour of standard training, we concluded that the network has a preference for the injected features $\mathcal{V}$, which are easy to learn.
+Meanwhile, the behaviour of PGD training suggests that when the easy features are not sufficient for robust classification, the model combines them with other (harder-to-learn) features, such as those in $\mathcal{D}$.
+FGSM initially learns a robust solution using both $\D$ and $\mathcal{V}$, similar to PGD.
+However, \textit{if the FGSM attacks are rendered ineffective, the robustness constraints are removed}, allowing the network to revert back to the simple features and the performance on the original dataset $\D$ drops.
+This is exactly what occurs with the onset of CO around epoch 8, which we will further discuss in \cref{sec:curvature_exp}.
+As we will see, the key to understanding why CO happens lies in how learning each type of feature influences the local geometry of the classifier.\looseness=-1